WebChallengeLunch/CodeInTheDark/README.md

 ## Contributing
 Contributions to the editor welcome.
 If you've fixed a bug or implemented a cool new feature that you would like to share, please feel free to open a pull request here.

+## Steps to do
+- Generate import script in an internal repository
+- Fix result.html to include s